 Any links to Amazon are affiliate links.

-In Action: Change Your Strategy.
+Change Your Strategy.
 Examples of what it looks like to change your strategy to make parenting easier.
+When things aren’t working, try something different.

 The fact that I write these articles doesn’t necessarily mean that I am always quick to put my own advice into practice.
 As I wrote earlier this week, Brayden was reluctant to go outside and play (see In Action: Find Your Child’s Currency ).
 I finally thought it over and realized he was probably too hot at the time of day we were going outside.
 I thought over my strategy, and changed up the schedule so we were going outside at a better time of day.
 That fixed it.
 He once again loved playing outside.
 See this article for more on changing your strategy.